 Need to learn how to stay focused while working from home?
-There are many big advantages from working from home.
+There are many big advantages to working from home.
 A huge financial advantage is a reduction in fuel costs and daycare expenses.
 You can also completely eliminate your commute, and many at-home careers allow you to work your career around your home schedule.
-However, one of the greatest disadvantages from working at home is the daily distractions you may encounter.
-Independent contractors such as medical transcription/healthcare documentation specialist stand to suffer the most from home distractions, as it directly affects their pay.
+However, one of the greatest disadvantages of working at home is the daily distractions you may encounter.
+Independent contractors such as Medical Transcription/Healthcare Documentation Specialists stand to suffer the most from home distractions, as it directly affects their pay.
 Below are four simple tips on how to stay focused while working from home.

 Your workspace is one of your biggest keys to productivity and efficiency.
 Set up a workspace that is away from the rest of the house.
 There are several reasons for doing this.
 First, your work tools and supplies must be organized and kept sacred to your job.
 If you are a medical transcription/healthcare documentation specialist, your main work tools are a computer, foot pedal, and headset; these need to be set up and organized properly so that you can transcribe properly.